Escalating US-China trade war sends stocks plunging

 Elsewhere in the market, generic drug developers are sinking after many of them were accused of artificially inflating and manipulating prices.
 The lawsuit from attorneys general in more than 40 states alleges that for many years the makers of generic drugs worked together to fix prices.

-Ride-sharing company Uber fell another 8.6% on its first full day of trading following its rocky debut on the stock market Friday.
-The stock had priced at $45 at its initial public offering but is now trading just below $38.
+Ride-sharing company Uber tumbled another 11% on its first full day of trading following its rocky debut on the stock market Friday.
+The stock had priced at $45 at its initial public offering but is now trading just below $37.

-Gold mining companies were some of the few stocks making gains amid the broad market slump.
-Barrick Gold and Newmont Goldcorp both rose about 1%.
+Gold mining companies were some of the few stocks making gains amid the broad market slump as the price of gold, another safe-play asset, rose 1% to $1,301 an ounce.
+Newmont Goldcorp rose 2.8%.